-For the eyes of the Lord are on the righteous, And His ears are open to their prayers; But the face of the Lord is against those who do evil.”

-ONE

 For the eyes of the Lord are on the righteous,

 “Eyes” is qualitative in Greek.
 God ever watches.
-He watches in order to bless us.
+He watches to bless us.

 Job 34:21, “For His eyes are on the ways of man,